DrXiao/stm32f4-hal-ex/peripheral/adc-it/README.md

 * Let PA3 be connected to 3V3 after using screen, then it will prints values closed to 4096 approxmiately.

 ![](adc-it.gif)

+* Notice that if the signal is external, GND should be also connected to the signal's GND.